chialab/loock/README.md

 On page load, the `#navigation` will be automatically focused and you can navigate the links using the `TAB` key without losing focus from the nav element.
 Press `ESC` to exit the navigation context and skip to the default context, the `#main` element.

+For a more complete example, please see the [demo source code](https://codesandbox.io/s/ypjoj2r1qv).

 ## Development